+Annex C

-Annex C Details of Proposals
+Details of Proposals

+Location: The Hollies, Stockton on the

+85th %ile speed: no data

+Forest

-Location: Forest The Hollies, Stockton on th ne 85 th %ile speed: no data Background information A new short cul-de-sac development (boundary in red) off an existing 20mph zone (black boundary) outside a school.
+A new short cul-de-sac development (boundary in red) off an existing 20mph zone (black boundary) outside a school.
 The road has also recently become adopted highway.
 The length of new road does not lend itself to speeds over 20mph.
 If not included in the 20mph zone there would be requirement to install 30mph signs heading into the new estate which would most likely be viewed as ridiculous and reflect poorly on the local authority.

-Pear Tree Co stage of the tree Existin Omph z ione IB Pe Fox (PH) (PH) (PH) (PH) (PH) (PH) (PH) (PH) OR OF INSTRUCTION The Granery Become The Bungalow 1310-film 1310-film 1310-film Rint View e Holy Trinity Church Adevalopm ent Details of responses from consultation 01 to 21/10/2022: Responses in favour - 1; against - 0.
+Responses in favour -1; against -0.

 Supportive of the extension of the 20mph speed limit to The Hollies which obviously avoids a ridiculous situation where the Hollies has a higher limit than the adjoining section of The Village -- however your proposal mentions "introduction of the respective speed limit with associated signage" - can you give more details on this signage and its location in the street?
 (Has been provided).